TECHNOLOGY, LAW, AND LEADERSHIP IMPORTANT COURSE INFORMATION – FALL 2020

 As is customary for courses that are graded on the basis of students’ out of class work product rather than on the basis of final exams, papers will not be graded anonymously.
 Students should include their own names on the first page of all written work product used to satisfy the requirements of the seminar.

-Papers written for this seminar may be used to satisfy Pitt Law’s upper level writing (ULW) requirement.
+Papers written for this seminar may be used to satisfy the upper level writing requirement.

-Work product should be turned in electronically, via the “Assignment Drop Box” at the Technology, Law, and Leadership – Fall 2021 page at TWEN, on Westlaw.
-Each assignment must be turned in no later than 5 pm on the day(s) that it is due or at such other date and time as we may agree.
+Work product should be turned in electronically, via the “Assignment Drop Box” at the Technology, Law, and Leadership – Fall 2020 page at TWEN, on Westlaw, or via email to Professor Madison, as an attachment.

 The design and content of this course, and some of the language used on this website, originated in conversations with colleagues at the University of Pittsburgh, particularly (in alphabetical order) Sue Cohen (Katz Graduate School of Business), Alison Langmead (Dietrich School of Arts and Sciences, Department of the History of Art and Architecture; School of Computing and Information), Frits Pil (Katz Graduate School of Business), Ravi Patel (School of Pharmacy), and Annette Vee (Dietrich School of Arts and Sciences, Department of English).